SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/Compatibility.md

 You can use Xcode XXX to build targets that are written in Swift 6, Swift 5, Swift 4.2, or Swift 4.

-When you use Xcode XXX to build code that uses the Swift 5 language mode, most of the features from Swift 6 are still available, either by default of when you enable an use upcoming feature.
+When you use the Swift 6 compiler to build code that uses the Swift 5 language mode, you can use the new features from Swift 6 --- they're enabled either by default or by an upcoming feature flag.
+However, to enable strict concurrency checking, you need to upgrade to the Swift 6 language mode.

 In addition,
 when you use Xcode 15.3 to build Swift 4 and Swift 4.2 code,